nacamp/go-simplechain/README.md

 # go-simplechain
-It is pilot dpos for blockchain
+It is pilot project for blockchain

 ## TODO